Important Information Concerning Your Patients

 At Eastern Endoscopy Centre, our Queensland Health License enables us to look after patients over the age of 14 years who are in relatively good general health predominantly ASA 1 and 2.

-Patients have more complex medical diseases, implantable defibrillators, that are wheelchair dependent, or have a BMI>40, are referred to Mater Private Hospital, South Brisbane, or Sunnybank Private Hospital, Sunnybank under the care of our doctors.
+Patients who have more complex medical diseases especially if impairing cardiac or respiratory function, implantable defibrillators, wheelchair dependent or poor mobility preventing independent transfers, sleep apnoea or have a BMI>40, are referred to Mater Private Hospital, South Brisbane, or Sunnybank Private Hospital, Sunnybank under the care of our doctors.

 Medications and colonoscopy

 IDDM patients are generally given an early morning appointment and advised to seek advice from their GP or endocrinologist re adjusting their insulin doses prior to colonoscopy.

 Addison's Disease patients are asked to consult their GP or endocrinologist regarding their cortisone dose.

 Iron tablets should be ceased seven days before the procedure.

 Aspirin and Warfarin can safely be continued up to the time of the procedure, including colonoscopy.

 The decision whether to cease these medications should only be made by the referring doctor or physician who commenced the therapy.
 (See Patient Forms) If the above medications are not ceased, then significant polyps will not be removed at the time of the procedure (diagnostic colonoscopy).

 Eg Brilinta/Effient/Iscover/Plavix/Ticlid/Ticlopidine Hexal/Tilodene

 The decision whether to cease these medications should only be made by the referring doctor or physician who commenced the therapy.
 (See Patient Forms) These medications should be ceased for 7 days prior to the colonoscopy.
 If the above medications are not ceased, then significant polyps will not be removed at the time of the procedure (diagnostic colonoscopy).